 Akbar’s Death and the Construction of the Mausoleum

-As we know that after Akbar, his son Jahangir took over the Mughal Empire.
+After Akbar, his son Jahangir took over the Mughal Empire.
 History tells that Jahangir was a nefarious man who annoyed his father a lot.
 Akbar did not hesitate to cover his mistakes.
-But in 1591, he tried to poison Akbar but somehow the emperor survived, then later Jahangir rebelled in 1601 intending to become king.
+But in 1591, he tried to poison Akbar, but somehow the emperor survived, then later, Jahangir rebelled in 1601, intending to become king.

-How long did anyone will fight against his son?
+How long would anyone fight against his son?
 Akbar eventually declared Jehangir the next emperor.
-During that time, Akbar grew old and was suffering from dysentery, and died due to lack of proper treatment.
+During that time, Akbar grew old and was suffering from dysentery and died due to lack of proper treatment.

 It is said that Akbar chose this place for a mausoleum while he was alive and started its construction.
-His death made the whole of Agra and Delhi drowned in weeds.
+His death made the whole of Agra and Delhi drown in weeps.

-Later, Jahangir hired new craftsmen and got it constructed on 119 acres according to his own.
+Later, Jahangir hired new artisans and constructed it on 119 acres according to his own.
 It took 5-7 years to build Akbar’s mausoleum.

 Ticket Rates of Sikandra, Agra